-And when I think about it, I agree.
+And when I think about it, I know just how she felt.
 It is terrible when there is absolutely nothing to do or worth doing except to lie down and hope when you are naked, she won't laugh at you.
 Or that he, holding your breasts, won't wish they were some other way.
-Terrib le but worth the risk, because there is no other thing to do, although you do it.
-Study, work, memorize. bite into food and the reputations of your friends.
-Laugh at the things that are right side up and those that are upside down--it doesn't matter because you are not doing the thing worth doing which is lying down somewhere in a dimly lit place enclosed in arms, and supported by the core of the world. think how it is, if you can manage it, just manage it.
+Terrible but worth the risk, because there is no other thing to do, although, being seventeen, you do it.
+Study, work, memorize.
+Bite into food and the reputations of your friends.
+Laugh at the things that are right side up and those that are upside down--it doesn't matter because you are not doing the thing worth doing which is lying down somewhere in a dimly lit place enclosed in arms, and supported by the core of the world.
+Think how it is, if you can manage, just manage it.
 Nature freaks for you, then.
 Turns itself into shelter, by ways.
-Pillows for two. sends a bastard red rose through a clump of others that are shell pink.
+Pillows for two.
+Sends a bastard red rose through a clump of others that are shell pink.
 And the city, in its own way, gets down for you, cooperates, smoothing its sidewalks, correcting its curbstones, offering you melons and green apples on the corner.
 Racks of yellow head scarves; strings of Egyptian beads.
 Kansas friend chicken and something with raisens calls attention to an open window where the aroma seems to lurk.
 And if that's not enough, doors to speakeasys stand ajar and in that cool dark place a clarinet coughs and clears its throat waiting for the woman to decide on the key.
-She makes up her mind in forms your back she is dady's little angle child. the City it smart at this: smelling and good and looking raunchy; sending secret messages disguised as public signs: this way, open here, danger to let colored only single men on sale woman wanted private room out to lunch stop dog on premises absolutely no beer.
+She makes up her mind and as you pass by informs your back that she is daddy's little angel child.
+The City is smart at this: smelling and good and looking raunchy; sending secret messages disguised as public signs: this way, open here, danger to let colored only single men on sale woman wanted private room out to lunch stop dog on premises absolutely no beer.
 And good at opening locks, dimming stairways.
 Covering your moans with its own.